NoxObscuro/Interactive-Document-Tagging/README.md

 Replace the `/path/to/repo` with a path to your local version of this repository.
 The build process of this image may take multiple minutes.
 In the meantime, you can customize the docker-compose-preprocessing.yml located in the application directory of this repository.
-You need to change the path before the colon in line 15, 22 and 23 to an absolute path to the `application/database`, `application/import` and the `application/export` directory of this repository.
-You can also change the command line parameters in line 20 after `idt-preprocessing.py` to fit your needs.
+Change the command line parameters in line 23 after `idt-preprocessing.py` to fit your needs.
 Usage:
 ```
 itd-preprocessing.py [-h] (-w SUBSET | -j JSON FILE | -p MANIFEST.JSON) [-n n] [-t t]